 As soon as titles and the Community Management Statement are registered, and the body corporate insurances are in place, we can draft the First Extraordinary General Meeting (EGM) minutes and get those approved by your solicitor and then establish the body corporate up in our computer systems.
-This process typically takes a day or two.
 We are then are in a position to issue body corporate certificates and other documents for individual lots and the sales settlements can begin.

 WHEN IS THE BODY CORPORATE MANAGER APPOINTED?